 Digitization is the first of the 6 Ds of Exponential Growth, with Democratization being the end goal.
 Democratization per its definition of ‘making something accessible to everyone’.
 I first read about the 6 Ds in 2020, and man did my brain explode.
 In the best way possible.

-I have told Code consultants across the country for years that I’m going to complete Disrupt things (third ‘D’) and they should prepare for change as much of their work will be automated.
+I have told Code specialists across the country for years that I’m going to completely Disrupt the status quo (third ‘D’) and they should prepare for change as much of their work will be automated.
 Their time and energy will need to be shifted towards pushing the industry forward as opposed to regurgitating requirements (that’s what AI is for).
-I may or may not have also said that if you don’t operate with a human centered approach, there just may or may not be room for you in the space anymore.

 If you read this section and have your doubts and think I’m talking nonsense, this is a completely normal response.
 We’re in the Deceptive phase (second ‘D’), and it’s how it’s supposed to be.